2014 West Coast Treatment-Free Beekeeping Conference

 Learn to check for nosema spores under a microscope and do mite counts with powdered sugar rolls.
 This can help you with management decisions.

-8) Spring splits and nuc making with Mike Curtis
+8) SUNDAY ONLY Spring splits and nuc making with Mike Curtis

 Learn to double your hives (or give one to a friend) by making splits and nucs.